eove/his-api/docs/eove-his-interface.md

 It uses a wired connection which requires a USB 2.0 cable with a micro USB plug.

-As an EOVE-150 product is made of two components : a ventilation module and a docking station, the data from the ventilation module will be available only if :
+An EOVE-150 product is made of two components: a ventilation module and a docking station running Android OS.
+This means the data from the ventilation module will only be available if:

 - the ventilation module is turned ON
 - the ventilation module is inserted in the docking station